 Raishay maintains an active pro bono practice.
-She has assisted in drafting amicus curiae briefs in three U.S. Supreme Court cases, as well as numerous briefs at the district court level to defend the Deferred Action for Childhood Arrivals (DACA) policy, as well as amicus curiae briefs in the U.S. Supreme Court on behalf of DACA recipients, LGBT individuals, and criminal defendants.
+She has assisted in drafting amicus curiae briefs in three U.S. Supreme Court cases, as well as numerous briefs at the district court level to defend the Deferred Action for Childhood Arrivals (DACA) policy.

 During law school, Raishay interned at the U.S. Attorney’s Office for the District of Maryland and in the Antitrust & Government Fraud department of the Office of the Connecticut Attorney General.

-- Advising clients on advocacy and merger review processes before the DOJ, FTC, and state regulators, including in several Second Requests.
+- Advising clients on advocacy and merger review processes before the DOJ, the FTC, and state regulators, including in several Second Requests.

 - Representing clients facing antitrust and shareholder class action claims in trial and appellate courts.